-The best estimate assumptions are derived by reference to the most recent experience and any relevant market data (e.g. future mortality improvement factors calculated by the Continuous Mortality Investigation Bureau model).
+The best estimate assumptions are derived by reference to the most recent experience and any relevant market data (e.g. future mortality improvement factors calculated using the Continuous Mortality Investigation Bureau model).

-Assumptions are set by following an established methodology which has been discussed with the Board, with specific assumptions approved by the ARCC.
+Assumptions are set by following an established methodology which has been discussed with the Board.
 In some cases, assumptions can vary significantly from year to year.
 Assumptions are set for homogeneous risk groups to avoid introducing distortions that might arise from combining business with different characteristics.